English: The Garden of Words

 Two fantastic movies by the same author, extraordinary art and a story the revolves around love .

 Bittersweet love stories accompanied by beautiful music and a visual feast.
+Can the main characters overcome the "distance", whether it be physical or psychological, between their love?

 Both are visual beauties with bittersweet but enjoyable stories and deal with the theme of "distance".